leandroberetta/right-lyrics/documentation/pipelines/minikube/README.md

 # Deploy in Minikube (DEV) with Tekton Pipelines

-Right Lyrics can be developed locally on Minikube deploying the services (and its related dependencies) using:
+Right Lyrics can be developed locally on Minikube building and deploying the services (and its related dependencies) using:

 * Tekton Pipelines
 * Karpenter Tasks